corynthian/arx/language/framework/arx/doc/solaris.md

 ## Struct `SolarisInitializedEvent`

-Triggers when the subsidialis has been initialized.
+Triggers when the solaris has been initialized.

 <pre><code><b>struct</b> <a href="solaris.md#0x1_solaris_SolarisInitializedEvent">SolarisInitializedEvent</a>&lt;CoinType&gt; <b>has</b> drop, store